Help Center

 query id in query builder

-css id in checkbox filter
+query id field in the filter settings

-Also, use the same value in the Advanced settings of the posts widget (in the Listing Grid, for instance.)
+Also, use the same value in the CSS ID field of the Advanced settings of the posts widget (in the Listing Grid, for instance).

-css id in listing grid
+css id field in the listing grid settings

 Check Filter Settings